let's talk

 Average complexity

-The average cost of the development is from $30,000 to $80,000.
+The cost of the development ranges from $30,000 to $80,000.

-The average complexity of the website includes up to 50 pages of custom UX/UI design, a complex database, 3rd party integrations, a custom frontend with advanced animations, and search engine optimization.
+The average complexity of the website includes up to 50 pages of custom UX/UI design, a complex database, 3rd party integrations, a custom front-end with advanced animations, and search engine optimization.

 Development time is about 4-6 months.